MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsOnlineDirectRoutingTelephoneNumberUploadOrder.md

 ```

 ### -Description
-Add a meaningful description that will help you identify the reason of this upload order.
+Add a meaningful description that will help you identify the reason for this upload order.

 ```yaml
 Type: String